Alencast/leetcode-150-em-java/README.md

 # LeetCode Top 150 in Java 🇧🇷➡️🌍

-This repository contains my Java solutions for the "Top 150 LeetCode Questions" commonly asked in technical interviews at major tech companies.
+This repository will contain my Java solutions for the "Top 150 LeetCode Questions" commonly asked in technical interviews at major tech companies.

 ## 📌 About